rtm-rs/rtm-rs.github.io/source/content/docs/changesets/introduction.md

 Changesets are an advanced abstraction for making changes in your database.
 They work on top of commands, and provide additional data mapping functionality and have support for associating data.

-Built-in changesets support all core command types, you can also define custom changeset classes and connect them to custom commands.
+Built-in changesets support all core command types, you can also define custom changeset types and connect them to custom commands.

 ## Working with changesets